-"The Tangguh Expansion Project demonstrates BP and its partners' continued confidence in Indonesia and our commitment to work closely with the government to meet the country's energy needs, while creating thousands of jobs," said Bob Dudley, BP Group Chief
+"The Tangguh Expansion Project demonstrates bp and its partners' continued confidence in Indonesia and our commitment to work closely with the government to meet the country's energy needs, while creating thousands of jobs," said Bob Dudley, bp Group Chief Executive.

 The Tangguh Expansion Project will add a third LNG process train (Train 3) and 3.8 million tons per annum (mtpa) of production capacity to the existing facility, bringing total plant capacity to 11.4 mtpa.
 The project also includes two offshore platforms, 13 new production wells, an expanded LNG loading facility, and supporting infrastructure.